cmtickle/baitless-news/README.md

 }
 ```

-It fetches the latest UK headlines from the Daily Express RSS feed, spoofing a realistic desktop Chrome user agent so the site treats requests like a normal browser.
+It fetches the latest UK headlines from the Daily Express RSS feed, spoofing a realistic desktop Chrome user agent (and related headers) so the site treats requests like a normal browser.
 The worker parses both the RSS and article HTML with `linkedom`'s `DOMParser` so it can iterate over Express' repeated `div[data-mrf-recirculation="Link Content Paragraph"]` blocks and recover proper article text before prompting GPT-5-nano for calmer rewrites.
 Network calls are made on demand; consider caching before shipping to production.

 ### Required environment values